thinkloop/memoizerific/README.md

 This is because a new object is being created on each invocation, rather than the same object being passed in.

-A common scenario where this may appear is when providing options to functions, such as: `do(opts)`,  where `opts` is an object of options.
+A common scenario where this may appear is when providing options to functions, such as: `do(opts)`,  where `opts` is an object.

 Typically this would be called with an inline object like this: `do({prop1: 10000, prop2: 'abc'})`.